niblyx-malnus/surf/README.md

 # surf
 control your current url

-Navigate around the web (or at least those portions of the web which allow themselves to be displayed in an iframe) directly from your urbit command line.
+Navigate around the web directly from your urbit command line.
+(Or at least those portions of the web which allow themselves to be displayed in an iframe...)

+## Why?
 Just a simple toy, but seems effective enough that it could be a jumping off point to build some cool things.

-## Why?
 - Leverage regular patterns in urbit app urls to build tools to give you fine grained control over how you navigate around your ship's frontend interface.
 - Navigate around the regular web using patterns you've saved and tools you've built on your urbit.
 - ...